solveditnpc/manga-server/README.md

+# UNDER CONSTRUCTION ONLY SPECIFIC WEBSITES WORKING AT THE MOMENT, AND ONLY UI ON PORT 5001 , PORT 3000 UI IS UNDER CONSTRUCTION
-# nhentai.xxx Manga Downloader & Server
+# Manga Downloader & Server

-This project allows you to download manga from nhentai.xxx by author or from specific pages, and provides a web interface to view your collection.
+This project allows you to download manga from 1000+ websites by author or from specific pages, and provides a web interface to view,read and download your collection.

 ## Prerequisites